Safety of participants is ‘the’ mission-critical objective of the Dieppe Dash Team.

 Maintain Radio Contact

 The main navigational hazard on a cross channel passage is crossing the shipping lanes.
-On route from Brighton to Dieppe you will be crossing the Dover Traffic Separation Scheme (TSS) which you are required to cross on a heading as near to 90 degrees as practicable to the direction of traffic using the shipping lanes.
+On route from Brighton to Dieppe you will be crossing the Dover Traffic Separation Scheme (TSS) which maritime law requires you to cross on a heading as near to 90 degrees as practicable to the direction of traffic using the shipping lanes in order to present the largest possible target for RADAR to paint.

 Care must be exercised when approaching a large vessel in the TSS and discretion exercised before taking action with intention of avoiding a collision at sea – At all times International Regulations for Prevention of Collision at Sea (IRPCS) takes precedence.